 Tie a knot in your thread.
 Trim the extra thread and you are done.

 Now there is a space under the button for the buttonhole and fabric.
-Makes buttoning and unbuttoning easier as well.
+Makes buttoning and unbuttoning easier -that’s the function of a shank.
 Of course, if the button is decorative, then a shank is not really needed.

 It’s a not-so-exciting tutorial, but a very useful skill.
 I suppose it will save you money if you were one to donate instead of replace a simple button.
 I apologize if this tutorial has reminded anyone of her mending pile, which was otherwise blissfully forgotten.